Kati Thanda-Lake Eyre Conditions

 - Water Level:

-- Warburton River has reached Lake Eyre.
-Water flows into Kati Thanda Lake Eyre has commenced.
+- Lake Eyre is filling.
+Water flows into Kati Thanda Lake Eyre from both the northern and eastern sides.

-- Lake Eyre South has a small quantity of water due to recent rainfalls in the area.
+- Lake Eyre South has water due to recent rainfalls in the area.

-- The channel that connect the Warburton to Belt Bay is currently starting to fill.
+- The channel that connect the Warburton to Belt Bay is flowing.

 - Water is flowing.